 1 tbsp butter

-2 medium onions, sliced in half moons
+2 medium onions, sliced in half moons4 cloves of garlic

 1 tbsp fresh ginger, grated